MichaelBelousov/MichaelBelousov.github.io/src/src/blog/holygrail-AEC-data-arch.md

 date: "2025-07-03"
 ---

-There have been some newcomers to the AEC<sup><a href="#footnote-1">1</a></sup> format arena in recent memory, trying to efficiently capture the wide use cases of AEC data.
+In the past few years, there have been some newcomers to the AEC<sup><a href="#footnote-1">1</a></sup> format space, trying to efficiently capture the broad and evolving use cases of AEC data.
-I've actually been thinking about some of the deficiencies of the existing and new formats for the past year or so, so I wanted to write it out before I go off to do other things for a while.
+I've been reflecting on the limitations of the existing and new formats for a while, and I wanted to write it out before I go off to do other things for a while.

 A little warning, this is a very complex topic, and I'm bad at avoiding getting technical.
 But, I will break it up into parts, and I'll also try to make it skim/skip friendly.

-## What we want (use cases)
+## What AEC wants (use cases)

 Firstly, I propose that only the following primary use cases exist in AEC: